 Paint it forward program gives local Boys and Girls Club a facelift

-Calling it the Paint It Forward Program, the residential and commercial painting company is hosting a day of service on Sept.
-17 for the winner of its inaugural charity event at the Boys and Girls Club Glassboro Center, nominated by community members.
+Calling it the Paint It Forward program, a residential and commercial painting company is hosting a day of service on Sept.
+17 for the winner of its inaugural charity event at the Boys and Girls Club Glassboro Center.

-The Boys and Girls Club of Gloucester County has been a pillar of the community by offering after-school programming and mentoring.
-At its Glassboro Center, young people are provided with a safe, constructive and supportive environment.
+The Boys and Girls Club of Gloucester County has been a pillar of the community for decades by offering after school programs and mentoring.
+At its Glassboro Center, young people are provided with a safe and constructive environment.